hemanth2004/nat_wec_rec/README.md

 # nat_wec_rec
-Bash script that uses network namespaces, iptables and iproute2 to create a virtual private network.
+Bash script that uses network namespaces, iptables and iproute2 to create a virtual private network with a firewall and port forwarding.
 Made for the WEC Systems SIG recruitment.

 ## How to run
 Navigate to the folder with vnet.sh on a terminal and execute the script with sudo perms